se-edu/learningresources/contents/data/databases.md

 ![DB-DBMS Relationship](images/db-dbms-relation.png)

 A **database** is a collection of data.
-While any data in a medium can theoretically be a database (for instance, scribbling on a piece of paper), databases in the context of this guide typically involve data that are organised in some manner.
+While any data in a medium can theoretically be a database (for instance, scribbling on a piece of paper), databases in the context of this chapter typically involve data that are organised in some manner.

 Programs generally do not access the raw data directly.
 Instead, a  **database management system (DBMS)** is used, which will handle the storage, retrieval and updating of the data.